rafikGharsally/my-contacts-app/README.md

 In order to run this awesome application locally, clone this repository and then run yarn (or npm install), and then yarn start.

+please note that the app side was made only to make this application works...cheers

 In order to test this application, please run yarn test